IndaPlus25/RaySorcerers-Instructions/task-03-chess/README.md

 You can read more at https://doc.rust-lang.org/reference/comments.html

-> Note: I don't expect proffesional looking documentation, but atleast show some effort to try to document your code
+> Note: I don't expect professional looking documentation, but at least show some effort to try to document your code